 Scouting is about doing.
 If scouts come to meetings and just write and draw, it becomes too much like school and they lose interest.
-This is a demonstration which will add some pizazz to a meeting about weather or a Weather merit badge workshop.
+This is a water cycle demonstration which will add some pizazz to a meeting about weather or a Weather merit badge workshop.

 I also like this demonstration because it makes science come alive.
 In our rapidly changing world, a knowledge of science will help our next generation in their careers and in their daily decisions.
 The best way to get kids excited about science and to help them understand how it works in everyday life to show it to them.